melsman/mlkit/doc/arm64-abi.md

 and register mask.
 The collector updates roots in the saved slots; the bridge reloads those updated values before continuing ML execution.

-The ordinary ML prologue saves incoming LR before any entry collection can occur.
-A GC-call stub must separately preserve the `bl`/`blr` continuation in its x30 snapshot slot before calling C, and restore it before returning.
-The collector uses that safepoint PC and the described ML frame state to start the walk; older activations use saved LR slots and the return-PC index.
-The bridge continuation and the function's saved incoming LR are distinct addresses and must not be substituted for one another.
-Both are non-roots.
+The implemented entry check is inline: the ML prologue saves incoming LR before collection and before allocating locals.
+The snapshot's argument-area pointer refers to the incoming call block.
+The walker relocates register and spilled argument roots, then starts the caller walk from that block's saved incoming LR.
+The snapshot's x30 is restored before execution continues; both LR copies and saved FP are non-roots.
+There is no separate assembly GC stub continuation to confuse with the incoming ML return address.

 The ARM return-PC index maps to an out-of-line descriptor anchor.
 Relative to that anchor, function number is at word -1, return-PC offset at -2, frame